 Other rare side effects of teeth whitening include:

 Your gums may become irritated if they come in contact with the whitening product.
 This is more likely to occur with take-home whitening kits or in-office treatments.
 When they occur, however, they are usually mild and should quickly resolve on their own, after your treatments.

 In addition to gum irritation and burns, another side effect of the teeth whitening procedure is whitened gums.
 Similarly, this occurs when the gums come into contact with the bleaching agent.
 It can happen with more crowded teeth or where there is gum recession.
 The loss in colour is temporary and your gums should revert to its natural pink once the bleaching agent wears off.

 You may end up with an upset stomach if you accidentally swallow a whitening product.
 As these are bleaching agents, you may experience a burning sensation in your throat as well.

 Teeth whitening treatments are designed to reduce stains, not prevent them.
 Hence, their effects are not permanent.
 How long effects last would depend on;

 - The type of teeth whitening treatment you underwent

-Your lifestyle plays a significant role in keeping your teeth bright.
+- Your lifestyle: Your lifestyle plays a significant role in keeping your teeth bright.
 Chromogenic food and drinks such as coffee and curry will stain your teeth faster without proper oral hygiene.
 In addition, smoking also greatly reduces the longevity of your whitening treatment.

-Do’s and don’ts after teeth whitening treatment in Singapore
+Do’s and Don’ts after teeth whitening treatment in Singapore

 Most importantly, good oral habits will keep your teeth clean and prolong its pristine colour for a long time.
 Keeping your teeth clean will also reduce the likelihood of cavities and gingivitis.
 Some good oral habits to practise include: